dylanpieper/chatalot/README.md

 Parallel processing uses [future](https://www.futureverse.org) to create multiple R processes (workers) to chat at the same time.
 This method improves speed of processing.

 The default upper limit for number of `workers` is `parallel::detectCores()`.
 The default `chunk_size` is also `parallel::detectCores()` and defines the number of prompts to process at a time.
 Each chat in a chunk is distributed across the available R processes.
-When a chunk is finished, data is saved to the disk.
+After a chunk is finished, data is saved to the disk.

 ``` r
 chat <- chat_future(openai)